 Trump is far from the first politician to hold a rally.
 He’s far from the best speaker - in fact, he may be one of the worst, but Trump’s rallies, like Trump himself, have become one of the defining political products of our lifetime.
 For nine years since he came down the gold escalator in Trump Tower, the political conversation around the world has been transfixed by what has gone on at these rallies.
 Trump himself recognises this convinced he’ll win and constitutionally barred from seeking a third term, he strikes an elegiac tone saying the crowd is witnessing some of the last-ever Trump campaign rallies.
 No one will repeat them, Trump thinks, the rallies will disappear after him, “never to happen again”.

 I must say, I’m unconvinced by the hype.
-Trump speaks in a verbal snakes and ladders of free association.
-He’ll start with one topic, climb to another one, then another one, before sliding back to the first topic again.
+Trump spoke in a verbal snakes and ladders of free association.
+He‘ll start with one topic, climb to another one, then another one, before sliding back to the first topic again.
 He strings together minute upon minute of one-liners, a bit like the banter at the beginning of a podcast, only with Trump it can last for an hour.

-Then there are the incredible claims.
+Then there were the incredible claims.

 “I will end inflation I will stop the massive invasion,” he said, before promising to usher in the “four greatest years in the history of our country”.